neurodatascience/tractoflow_UKBB/README.md

 `export ANTS_RANDOM_SEED=1234` https://github.com/scilus/tractoflow/pull/46

 Guillaume ran four subjects twice and confirmed that there the runs were identical.
-Adam is running a similar test with an updated container supplied by Arnaud
+Adam ran a similar test with an updated container supplied by Arnaud and there were no differences in file size between the two runs.
+## Running Environment Setup
+*Simple bash loop is used to submit sbatch tf_run_ext3.sh jobs
 ### Logs
 *Stuff about logging here, ie.: some logs are going into the ext3 image, some are being written to the filesystem, there is method to the madness, document it*

 Nextflow logs
-surm.out
+slurm.out

 ### Performance and Scalability
 *stuff about why 4 subjects is sweet sweet majik*